ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

 Thanks a lot if you've read this far, let me know if this was too long, cool, boring or whatever, I'll gladly correct any typo or error I made.

-The next post will be a lot shorter I think and I'll try to write about something else than python/js.
+I think the next post will be a lot shorter, and I'll try to write about something else than python/javascript.